rannerboy/corona-transition2/README.md

 **NOTE!** If you're not placing transition2 directly at the root of your Corona project, make sure to change the require statements in **transition2.lua**.

+## Important note

+Please note that transition2 is work in progress.
+There might be bugs, performance can likely be improved, and the number of new transition functions to choose from is still very limited.

+Just grab the source code as is and make your own modifications if you need to.
+I'd be really happy for any feedback, especially in case you run into any bugs or other problems.
+And if you decide to implement your own custom transition function it would be awesome if you want to share it so I can make it part of the default transition2 library!

 ## Basic usage

 ```lua